New county insurance plan to go into effect, local agency said it did not receive fair consideration

+But Helton Insurance managing partner Van Helton said he felt his agency’s bid did not receive fair consideration.

 Before the switch, the county received coverage from Anthem Blue Cross and Blue Shield via Helton Insurance.
 The annual premium paid between the county and its employees was $320,361 with the county paying 75% of the coverage and employees 25%, according to Dame.
-With a renewal of this plan, the annual premium cost would increase to $362,010.
+With a renewal of the plan through Helton, the annual premium would increase to $362,010.

 “I felt pretty good with the way we went and it was cheaper than what our renewal would have been if we would’ve stayed where we were at this year,” Dame said.

-The new plan was recommended to the court by a Health Insurance Committee made up of employee representatives from each county department and tasked by the court with gathering information about insurance bids made to the county, including looking over the renewal of its previous plan with Helton’s Insurance.
+The new plan was recommended to the court by a health insurance committee made up of employee representatives from each county department and tasked by the court with gathering information about insurance bids made to the county, including looking over the renewal of its previous plan with Helton Insurance.

 “Each one of these employees was vested in the insurance we had … so they were paying the cost already and so to me, that justified giving them a voice in the court.
 The court created this committee with that intent,” he said.